sitexw/FuckAdBlock/README.md

 FuckAdBlock
 ===========

-Allows you to detect those nasty ad blockers
+Allows you to detect those nasty ad blockers (version 2.2.2)

 ```
 fuckAdBlock.add(true, function() {  /* what to do in case of an ad blocker */  });